 Elastic Runtime v1.11 includes the following major features:

 No longer a beta feature, Container Networking is now generally available in ERT v1.11.
 This means that apps running on PCF can now directly communicate with each other, which greatly simplifies the task of creating networking policies.
-For more information, see the Administering Container-to-Container Networking topic.
+For more information, see Administering Container-to-Container Networking.

 No longer a beta feature, NFS v3 Volume Services is now generally available in ERT v1.11.
 Additionally, Elastic Runtime ships with an NFS Volume Service Broker.
-For more information, see the Using an External File System (Volume Services) and Enabling NFS Volume Services topics.
+For more information, see Using an External File System (Volume Services) and Enabling NFS Volume Services.

 With Elastic Runtime v1.11, developers can now push Docker images from private registries that require authentication.
 For more information, see the Push a Docker Image with Authentication section of the Using Docker Registries topic.

 The Resource Configuration defaults have been changed to streamline the path to a production-ready deployment.
 The default instance count for each VM type in the deployment has been set to ensure an operator can deploy a highly-available Cloud Foundry out of the box.

 This change results in larger resource requirements for a default Elastic Runtime deployment.
 Operators should take this into account when deploying environments on constrained resources.
 If your deployment does not require high availability, Pivotal recommends that you scale down jobs to the minimum required to run a functional deployment as described in Scaling Elastic Runtime.

 For information about other new features in Elastic Runtime v1.11, see the Pivotal Elastic Runtime v1.11 Release Notes.

 Apps Manager v1.11 includes Spring Actuator heap dumps, request traces, and thread dumps.
 For more information, see Using Spring Boot Actuators with Apps Manager.